scottadkin/Node-UTStats/README.md

 - Change the website adminname and admin password in the same file to something other than username and password.
 - Now go back to the website main folder.
 - Run the command "npm install" from the command line to install dependencies.
 - Now run the command "node install", this will create the database needed.
 If you don't have permission to create a database but have an empty database then run the command "node installalt" instead.
-If you are **upgrading from Node UTStats version 9 or above you can run "npm upgrade" to update your current database to work with the new version.**
+If you are **upgrading from Node UTStats version 9 - 10D you can run "npm upgrade" to update your current database to work with the new version.**

+# Installing the Importer

-- Now the website and database has been set up go back to the main folder where Website and Importer folders are.
+- Now the website and database have been set up go to the main folder where Website and Importer folders are.
 - Now open the Importer folder.
 - Run the command "npm install" to install dependencies.
 - Now open the api folder.
 - Open config.js and edit the mysql host, user, password, and database to the one you want to connect with.

+# Installing the UTStats and Node UTStats Mutators
+Node UTStats uses the already exisiting UTStats mutator as a base and extends it with the Node UTStats mutator.
+- First download the original UTStats mutator from [this package](http://ut-files.com/index.php?dir=Stats/&file=utstats_beta428.zip, "UTStats 428")
+- Now follow the install directions for the mutator ignoring the website setup in the readme.txt.
+- Now open the Node UTStats Mutator folder and place the file NodeUTStats.u in your servers System folder.
+Example: "C:/UnrealTournament/System"
+- While in the the UnrealTournament System folder, open the file UnrealTournament.ini
+- Now look for a block called **[Engine.GameEngine]** or **[XC_Engine.XC_GameEngine]** if you are using XC_Engine.
+- Now add the following line at the bottom of the block **ServerActors=NodeUTStats.NodeUTStatsServerActor**

 # Connecting to FTP servers